top of page

 Jesus concludes verse 29 using Old Testament signs and language to describe a major change of socio-political events."The sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken."
 This language is a reference to [Genesis 1:14-18].
 "Jesus words should bring us back to creation week where the sun, moon and stars' "the powers of heaven," are spoken of as 'signs" [1:14] that "rule" or "govern" [1:16-17] the world.
 The heavenly lights rule the day and the night, thus their function in nature becomes symbols for kings and political powers.
 In Genesis 37:9, Joseph had a dream that "the sun, moon, and eleven stars were bowing down to him," which represented his parents and his brothers bowing down to him [Genesis 37:10].
 As he was the youngest, and his parents and brothers ruled over him, his dream would come to fruition, and he would rule over them."
 [22]

-In Judges 5:19-20, Hebrew parallelism employed in these two passages first tells us "the kings of Canaan fought at Tanach by the Waters of Megiddo," and then we see this depicted in verse 20 as "The stars fought from the heavens; the stars fought with Sisera.
+Now let's review another Old Testament passage.
+"In Judges 5:19-20, Hebrew parallelism employed in these two passages first tells us "the kings of Canaan fought at Tanach by the Waters of Megiddo," and then we see this depicted in verse 20 as "The stars fought from the heavens; the stars fought with Sisera.
 Milton notes, while there is not wanting evidence that the destruction of Jerusalem was accompanied by many awesome inspiring portents [foreshadows], signs, and supernatural agencies cooperating with the armies of men, the imagery indicates that God is moving in judgment against his enemies, bringing earthly authorities and rulers down, a social-political collapse, portrayed as a cosmic catastrophe.
 Such language, as Calvin observes, is "the modes of expression which were common among the prophets."
 It is "part and parcel of the genius of prophetic language."
 Wright affirms, noting it "is simply the way regular Jewish imagery, is used to bring out their full significance."
-[18]
+[23]

 Jonathan Menn provides further evidence and adds: "The OT prophets frequently described political crises and regime changes metaphorically as cosmic upheavals or the overthrowing of creation itself.
 When Jesus refers to "the sun being darkened, the moon not giving its light, and the stars falling" in Matthew 24:29; Mark 13:24-25; Luke 21:25-26, he is quoting from or alluding to several OT passages that use similar language for political events: Isaiah 13:10, 13 (the Medes' defeat of Babylon); Ezekiel 32:7-8 (Babylon's defeat of Egypt); Amos 5:20; 8:9 (Israel's defeat by Assyria); Joel 2:10 (a great locust plague); Zephaniah 1:15 (Babylon's destruction of Jerusalem); Psalms 18:7-15 (David's deliverance from Saul); Haggai 2:6-7, 21-22 (encouragement to Zerubbabel to rebuild the temple).
-[13]
+The roarinng of the sea and of the waves [Luke 21:15] quotes or alludes to Isaiah 17:12-13 [an oracle concerning Damascus and tamult among the nations].
+Similar figurative language of physical or cosmic destruction is found at Judges 5:4; Psalms 114:3-6; 144:5-7; Isaiah 5:25; 64:3; Micah 1:4-6; Nahum 1:5; Habakkuk 3:6-7, 10-12.
+Wright maintains, "This is simply the way regular Jewish imagery is able to refer to major socio-political events and bring out their full significance."
+It is possible, therefore, that Jesus is using the figurative language which the prophets often employed to signify that his return will be the last and greatest "regime change" and manifestation of God."
+[24]

-In verse 30 Jesus answered their second question using the word "sign" to connect it to the disciples' second question.
+In verse 30 Jesus answered the disciple's second question using the word "sign" to connect them together.
 Christ described his second coming, by blending deep Old Testament passages that referenced the coming Messiah.
 He used several Messianic passages, Isaiah states, "The Lord is about to come out of His place to punish the inhabitants of the earth" [Isaiah 26:21] and references the resurrection, you're dead men shall live [Isaiah 26:19].
 Along with the events preceeding the resurrection, So, it shall be in that day: The great trumpet will be blown” and assemble the outcast and shall worship the Lord in the holy mount at Jerusalem” [Isaiah 27:13].
 Commenting on this passage, Glasson states: "If we put together the various items, the picture that emerges is that the Lord will descend from heaven with the sound of a trumpet; he will be accompanied by hosts of angels; his people will be gathered; there will be resurrection and judgment.
 Anyone familiar with the New Testament will immediately recognize that this is precisely the picture presented in its pages of the parousia of the Lord Jesus."
-[11]
+[25]

 In addition, it should be noted that Christ used a different pronoun in Matthew 24:30 ["they"] instead of ["you"] which he used in Matthew 24:33 to refer to his disciples that were present, and in doing so made a clear distinction between believers living in the first century and those living in the last days who will witness his return.